Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP Tutorial.md

 So, the `$_SERVER["PHP_SELF"]` sends the submitted form data to the page itself, instead of jumping to a different page.
 This way, the user will get error messages on the same page as the form.

 What is the htmlspecialchars() function?
 	The htmlspecialchars() function converts special characters into HTML entities.
 This means that it will replace HTML characters like < and > with &lt; and &gt;.
-This prevents attackers from exploiting the code by injecting HTML o
+This prevents attackers from exploiting the code by injecting HTML or Javascript code (XSS) in forms.